JCoulter85/jc_web/README.md

 ## Installing what you will need to run both the server & the web application

-After you clone both the web application and the server you will need to install:
+After you clone both the web application and the server you will need to install Node.js and NPM to your local machine.
+Visit the website provided and install:

-- `Node.js`

-- `NPM`

-Install Node.js and NPM to your local machine by visiting the website provided:

 [Node.js & NPM link here](https://nodejs.org)